mattihicks/matthewmatthew/_posts/2018-06-30-to-the-other-side.markdown

 But how to break through?
 How can we shed our preconceived notions of G!d and arrive at a version that speaks to us, that is in line with our hearts?
 Part of it is growing up and being comfortable with yourself - that your adult beliefs are as valid as your parents were at the age you're right now.

 Another part is through practice, such as praying or meditation and creating the space for silence, a space for just being.
-It also begins with affirming what we believe through how we live, how we treat others, and how we make the world a better place.
+It also begins with affirming what we believe through how we live, how we treat others, and how we take action to make a better world.